bahmutov/really-need/README.md

 ### Instrument code on load

-One can instrument loaded JavaScript file to collect code coverage information.
-I am using [istanbul][istanbul].
+One can instrument the loaded JavaScript file to collect the code coverage information.
+I am using the excellent [istanbul][istanbul] library in the example below.

 ```js
 var istanbul = require('istanbul');